UP | HOME

 To a great extent, I’d argue that planned obsolescence is one of the most powerful, asymmetrical relationships that a supplier or service provider can have against their recipients because it causes the recipients to be dependent on them.
 Planned obsolescence deprives consumers of autonomy and independence.

-- For example, many doctors recommend freezing warts instead of rubbing a banana peel on the warts (which is extremely cheap and far more effective).
+• Many doctors recommend freezing warts instead of rubbing a banana peel on the warts (which is extremely cheap and far more effective).
 This is an example of the planned obsolescence phenomenon, generalized to things beyond just products, like services.

-- As another example, it’s likely that orthotropics is a better and less expensive alternative to orthodontics since it addresses the causes of malocclusions, rather than the symptoms.
+• It’s likely that orthotropics is a better and less expensive alternative to orthodontics since it addresses the causes of malocclusions, rather than the symptoms.
 And yet, orthodontics remains more popular because it has compromised academia and captured most dental institutions.

-- As a third example, some dentists over-treat their patients and will fill areas with fillings if they notice something that is the slightest bit off even if it doesn’t really need to be filled, since they get more money ever time they replace a cavity with a filling.
+• Some dentists over-treat their patients and will fill areas with fillings if they notice something that is the slightest bit off even if it doesn’t really need to be filled, since they get more money ever time they replace a cavity with a filling.

 Question: Is there a better and more intuitively descriptive term that we could use to describe the general characteristic that all of these phenomena have in common, and all the different phenomena collectively as a whole?